cole-brokamp/dotfiles/README.md

 If on macOS, install the XCode CLI tools before starting: `xcode-select --install`

-Clone the repo and run the install script to symmlink the dotfiles:
+Clone the repo and run the `link` script to symmlink the dotfiles:

 ```
 git clone https://github.com/cole-brokamp/dotfiles
 cd ~/dotfiles
-./install.sh
+./install/link.sh
 ```

 ## Lunch